Section 195 of TDS

 Section 195 – Applicability and Provision

-Section 195 of the Act makes provisions for deducting Tax on all payments made by any person to NRs or a foreign company that is taxable in India, except salary and interest, which are defined in Sections 194LB, 194LC, and 194LD.
+Section 195 of the Act makes provision for deducting Tax on all payments made by any person to NRs or a foreign company that is taxable in India, except salary and interest, which are defined in Sections 194LB, 194LC, and 194LD.

 The provisions of Section 195 apply in the following cases: